 Mistake No. 5: Relying on Passive IT Recruiting

-Post your company’s accomplishments, innovations, and, of course, your job openings on industry forums, as well as your own web site and social media.
+Post your company’s accomplishments, innovations, and, of course, your job openings on industry forums, as well as your website and social media.
 Focus on content that appeals to technical candidates.
 Host webinars that emphasize your company as an innovator.

 Mistake No. 6 Your IT Hiring Process Takes Too Long

-As IT applicants are more likely to drop out of overly demanding and lengthy hiring processes, be sure to streamline your process to only what is necessary.
-Clearly communicate the purpose of each step of your hiring process with candidates.
+As IT applicants are more likely to drop out of overly demanding and lengthy hiring processes, be sure to streamline your hiring process to only what is necessary.
+Communicate the purpose of each step of your hiring process with candidates.
 Don’t request that they do take-home tests or overly lengthy tasks, and never ask candidates to do unpaid work as a tryout.
-Asking tryouts to complete work without pay is unethical and in some places illegal, and highly likely to offend many of the best applicants.
+Asking candidates to complete work without pay is unethical and in some places illegal, and highly likely to offend many of the best applicants.

 Mistake No. 7: Not Going After Your Top Candidate